November Weather in Grand Rapids Michigan, United States

 Growing degree days are a measure of yearly heat accumulation used to predict plant and animal development, and defined as the integral of warmth above a base temperature, discarding any excess above a maximum temperature.
 In this report, we use a base of 50°F and a cap of 86°F.

-The average accumulated growing degree days in Grand Rapids are gradually increasing during November, increasing by 36°F, from 2,891°F to 2,927°F, over the course of the month.
+The average accumulated growing degree days in Grand Rapids are essentially constant during November, remaining within 16°F of 2,911°F throughout.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.